kwaldenphd/python-data-storage/README.md

   </tr>
   </table>

-List properties

-Creating list

-What method would we use to accomplish X:
-- Add to list
-- Remove from list
-- Sort list

-Nested list, list with  sublists- what's first value

 ### Application

+Q4: Write a program that creates a list of numbers.
+Use the arguments and syntax presented in this section of the lab to include code in your program that answers the following questions:
+- What is the length of your list?
+- What is the number position for each of the items in your list?
+- How would you return the value of the first item?
+- How would you return the value of the last item?

+Answer to this question includes program + comments that document process and explain your code.

+Q5: Modify your Q4 program (working with the same list), using arguments and syntax covered in this section of the lab to accomplish the following tasks:
+- Add a new item to your list
+- Delete an item from your list
+- Sort your list in-place
+- Generate a sorted version of your list
+- Reverse your list in-place
+- Determine the min and max values for your list

+Answer to this question includes program + comments that document process and explain your code.

-Q11: Create the list numbers with the following values: [[0, 1], [2, 3], [4, 5]].
+Q6: Write a program that creates a list with the following values: `[[0, 1], [2, 3], [4, 5]]`.
+Use the arguments and syntax presented in this section of the lab to include code in your program that answers the following questions:

-    What is the second element?
+- What is the second element?
-    How would you change 4 to 'four'?
+- How would you change 4 to 'four'?
-    How would you change 1 to 'one'?
+- How would you change 1 to 'one'?
-    How would you print out each sub-list (one sub-list per line)?
+- How would you print out each sub-list (one sub-list per line)?
+  * *HINT: Could a `for` loop be helpful for this task?*
-    How would you print out each number (one number per line)?
+- How would you print out each number (one number per line)?

-Q12: Create your own list of numbers.
-Include your list code as part of this question answer.
-What is the length of your list?
-What is the number position for each of the items in your list?
-How would you return the value of the first item?
-How would you return the value of the last item?

-Q13: Using the same list from the previous question, write a program that includes the following steps or components:
+  * *HINT: Could a `for` loop be helpful for this task?*

+Answer to this question includes program + comments that document process and explain your code.

+Q7: Modify your Q6 program (working with the same list), using arguments and syntax covered in this section of the lab to accomplish the following tasks:
-    Adds a new item to your list
+- Add a new item to your list
-    Deletes an item from your list
+- Delete an item from your list
-    Sorts your list in-place
+- Sort your list in-place
-    Generates a sorted version of your list
+- Generate a sorted version of your list
-    Reverses your list in-place
+- Reverse your list in-place
-    Determines the min and max values for your list Selects a list element at random
+- Determine the min and max values for your list
-    Shuffles your list

-Same thing with list of strings
+Answer to this question includes program + comments that document process and explain your code.

 ## Dictionaries